New York Yacht Club: New York Yacht Club Stations c. 1894

 Former Commodore J. P. Morgan was present at a board meeting on 27 October 1898 to discuss the construction of a new clubhouse.
 Morgan offered to acquire a 75 by 100 ft plot on 44th Street in midtown Manhattan if the NYYC raised its annual membership dues from $25 to $50 and if the new clubhouse occupied the entire site.
 The board accepted his offer, and Morgan bought the lots the next day for $148,000 and donated to the club.

 Members hosted an informal housewarming party on 29 January 1901 and gave Morgan a trophy in gratitude of his purchase of the site.

 Racing and the America's Cup

+The Club's racing culture is strong enough and members wealthy enough to support custom the design and construction of several racing sail yachts over the years.